shays10/jvmworkshop/AirbnbReviews/solution/Solution.md

 If we would analyze more than 2K reviews we will hit `Exception in thread "main" java.lang.OutOfMemoryError: unable to create new native thread`
 (Don't do that.
 We tried.
 It will make your Mac restart :) )

-Analyzing a thread dump with [](fastthread.io) shows the following unpleasent message:
+Analyzing a thread dump with [](fastthread.io) shows the following unpleasant message:

 ![High number of threads](threads.png)

 ### Why?
+In short, we are opening a new thread per review we're analyzing.

 The root cause is our definition of `ExecutionContext`, we currently use `Executors.newCachedThreadPool()`.